 Some phone lines and cell towers in the city are working.
-As a rule of thumb, an Agent trying to make a phone call can make a Luck roll (a flat 50% chance) to get a signal.
+An Agent trying to make a phone call can make a Luck roll to get a signal.

 Make sure the players know the rules that Delta Green expects their Agents to follow.
 They are to always act as if someone outside Delta Green is listening.
 Any communications must be coded to maintain plausible deniability. ("I'm home with the mail" is innocuous enough.
 "We killed the monster and the two college kids and Green Box 224 is secure," less so.)